david-why/board/README.md

    3. Choose a project name.
    4. Under "Advanced settings", open the "Build variables" menu.
    5. Don't click "Create and deploy" until I tell you to!
 7. Now, you need to set environment variables for your website.
-The following variable is mandatory:
+The following variables exist:
-   - `AUTH_SECRET`: Set this to some random bytes (such as the output of `openssl rand -hex 16`).
+   - `AUTH_SECRET`: Required.
+Set this to some random bytes (such as the output of `openssl rand -hex 16`).
 Save this value locally!
+   - `VERIFY_SENT_MESSAGE`: Optional.
+Set this if you want something other than "A verification code has been sent to your email address." to show up on the verification code sent page.
 8. Now, you need to choose a method of sending verification codes.
 You can choose from the following:
    - Outlook: Verification codes are sent from an Outlook account (this is the one used on the public instance).
 To set up:
      1. Create an application registration on [Microsoft Entra ID in the Azure portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).